-Traditional beverages include Aam Panna and Aamras (both made from mangoes), Jal-Jeera (literally translating to cumin water from Hindi) which is a beverage also used in Pani Puris, and Kashmiri Khawah – a tea made from a spice mix for cold regions.
-Milk-based drinks include tea and coffee, but also Lassi (a yogurt-based drink either sweet or salted) or buttermilk among other variants.
-Nutrient-balancing milk drinks have an important place in the beverage market in India.
+Traditional Indian beveragesTraditional beverages include Aam Panna and Aamras, both made from mangoes.
+In addition, Jal-Jeera made from cumin seeds is also a popular beverage used in Pani Puris, and Kashmiri Khawah – a tea made from a spice mix for northern colder regions.
+Furthermore, milk-based drinks include tea, commonly known as chai and coffee is also popular.
+Lassi is a yogurt-based drink either sweet or salted or buttermilk among other variants.
+Nutrient-balancing milk drinks also have an important place in the beverage market in India.
 Brands such as Bournvita, Boost, Complan, and Horlicks were household names.